-AUDR 2500 Fundamentals of Digital Audio Study of the underlying fundamentals of modern digital audio systems.
+AUDR 2500 Fundamentals of Digital Audio 1 credit Study of the underlying fundamentals of modern digital audio systems.
 Covers basics of the binary number system and digital logic gates.
 Students will discuss sampling, aliasing, bit resolution, quantization, and dither.
 Prerequisite: AUDR 1660 AND AUDR 1670 AND AUDR 1680 AND AUDR 1690 (15/0/0/0)

-AUDR 2600 Audio Principles and
+AUDR 2600 Audio Principles and Technolog y III

-Technology III 3 credits Advanced study of Audio Principles Technology additional emphasis on Recording Session set up and operation in digital and analog environments.
+Advanced study of Audio Principles Technology with additional emphasis on Recording Session set up and operation in digital and analog environments.
 Study of acoustic analysis of recording and mixing spaces as well as techniques of hardware and software in the recording and monitoring chain.
 Students will explore advanced stereo capture techniques and approaches based on ensemble type and delivery medium.
 Live sound system goals, components, connectivity and setup will be discussed.
-Prerequisite: AUDR 1625 AND AUDR 1635 AND AUDR 1680 (45/0/0/0)
+Prerequisite: AUDR 1625 AND AUDR 1635 AND AUDR 1680 (45/0/00)

-Techniques III Lab 3 credits Lab for AUDR 2600.
-Prerequisite: AUDR 1625 AND AUDR 1635 AND AUDR 1680 (0/135/0/0)
+AUDR 2610 Audio and Recording Techniques III Lab 3 credits

-AUDR 2620 Audio Principles and
+Lab for AUDR 2600.
+Prerequisite: AUDR 2000 AND AUDR 1635 (0/135/0/0)

-Technology IV 3 credits
+AUDR 2620 Audio Principles and Technology IV